MrDoe/MagicMirror/README.md

     streamlit run magicmirror.py
     ```

-2. Open your web browser and go to `http://localhost:8501`.

-3. Click on the 'Describe Me!' button and wait for the result.
+2. Click on the 'Describe Me!' button and wait for the result.

 ## License